Top 4 Common Summer Claims

-When failures occur, and a claim involving high temperatures are concerned, an expert looks at a number of things including age-related wear and tear, failure to service, failure to maintain, and if the utility provider failed to provide service to the unit.
+When failures occur, and a claim involving high temperatures is concerned, an expert looks at a number of things including age-related wear and tear, failure to service, failure to maintain, and if the utility provider failed to provide service to the unit.
 If it was heat-related, following up on those common reasons can typically indicate if the unit was overworked.

 - Was there evidence of burned wiring?

 - Had people regularly serviced the equipment and do they have a service contract?

 Summer may be a season many people look forward to, but that doesn't mean business-critical equipment is safe from potential hazards.
 It's important to remember to look for a pattern of damage for most claims involving weather.
 If the failure happened as more of a one-off, it may not be directly correlated to a storm.